How to Pay Off Your Mortgage Early

 Another bonus?
 You'll save thousands of dollars in interest.

-Sick of making mortgage payments?
-You're not alone.
-A large mortgage payment – especially if it accounts for 30% of your take-home pay – can be a huge drain on your budget.
-It can even prevent you from reaching other long-term financial goals, such as building an investment portfolio.
-And that's not to mention the interest you're paying on the loan over the life of your home mortgage.
+A large mortgage payment—one that accounts for 30% of your take-home pay or even more—can be a huge drain on the budget.
+It can prevent you from reaching other long-term financial goals, like an investment portfolio or saving for retirement.
+And that's not to mention the interest you'll pay over the life of the loan.

 Make One Extra Payment Each Year

-This approach will require extra discipline on your end since you'll need to save that payment.
-How can you save an extra month's mortgage?
+This approach will require discipline if you have to save up the payment.
 Try automatically transferring a small amount each month into a savings sub-account earmarked as "extra mortgage payment."

 Refinance to Get a Better Rate

-Another great way to pay off your mortgage early is to refinance your loan in order to get a better interest rate.
-If you are able to get a better rate, you'll save tons of money throughout the life of the loan.
-Plus, your monthly payments will be less if you are able to pay less in interest, which will allow you to sock away more cash toward the principal of your loan.
+Another way to pay off your loan early is to refinance your loan to get a better interest rate.
+You'll save tons of money throughout the life of the loan.
+Plus, your monthly payments will be less overall if you're able to pay less in interest, which will allow you to sock away more cash toward the principal of your loan.